 The enlisted Warrant Officer in charge of a particular job shipwide

 Avalonian Imperial Navy, this is an official rank as well as a rating, descending from sailing tradition.
 Occasionally, they are assigned to command smaller vessels, or posted to a temporary command when commissioned officers are in short supply.
 Masters are Warrant Officers, meaning that they have achieved a position of authority through a technical specialty that demands recognition, as opposed to a Commission from the Crown.
 The Warrant Officers are further divided into Wardroom Warrant Officers, who mess with the junior commissioned officers of the crew, and the Standing Warrant Officers who, unlike most of the crew, stay with the ship even when it is out of commission, and continue to receive full pay through the Royal Dockyard.
-The Wardroom Warrants include the Standing Warrants include:
+The Wardroom Warrants include:

 - the Chiurgeon : who treats the sick and injured and advises the captain on matters of health